 The EPPD has five regional commands, each with its own Commander and special units.
-Law enforcement officers can work with one of the Department’s many units, some of which include: cyber crimes, special, victims unit, Mexico liaison, homeland security, narcotics, vice, SWAT, and aviation.
+Due to the rate of population growth in El Paso, the department is currently evaluating adding a sixth command center.4 Law enforcement officers can apply to work with one of the department’s many units, some of which include: cybercrimes, special, victims unit, Mexico liaison, homeland security, narcotics, vice, SWAT, and aviation.

-The EPPD has created a Community Advisory Board to serve as a liaison between the community and the law enforcement.
+As part of its community policing model, the EPPD has created a Community Advisory Board to serve as a liaison between the community and law enforcement.
 Each Regional Command has its own community advisory board.
 El Paso encourages neighborhood watch groups to be the eyes and ears of the community and to help keep community members safe.
 The EPPD has a Police Explorers Program for youth looking to learn more about police operation and training.
 It is paid for by the El Paso Police Foundation.

 Hopeful cops and curious citizens wishing to participate in the EPPD’s ride-along program may contact an officer at any regional command center for more information.